AbhijeetSri/SecureBuffer/README.md

 To Use the library in any program, use LD_PRELOAD construct <br/>
 `` $ LD_PRELOAD=./SecureBuffer.so ./<YOUR PROGRAM> ``

 LD_PRELOAD is used to load a shared library before loading any other librray.
-Interestig info about LD_PRELOAD can be found [here]. (http://stackoverflow.com/questions/426230/what-is-the-ld-preload-trick)
+Interestig info about LD_PRELOAD can be found [here] (http://stackoverflow.com/questions/426230/what-is-the-ld-preload-trick).